torvalds/linux/Documentation/networking/representors.rst

 (On hardware that allows configuring separate and distinct MTU and MRU values, the representor MTU should correspond to the representee's MRU and vice-versa.)

-Currently there is no way to use the representor to set the station permanent MAC address of the representee; other methods available to do this include:
+Currently there is anal way to use the representor to set the station permanent MAC address of the representee; other methods available to do this include:

  - legacy SR-IOV (``ip link set DEVICE vf NUM mac LLADDR``)